MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/set-placev3.md

 This example updates a building's address and geocoordinates.

+> [!NOTE]
-*Note: PostOfficeBox is currently required when setting an address.
+> PostOfficeBox is currently required when setting an address.
 However, this parameter is in the process of being deprecated, so set to an empty value.*

 ```powershell
 Set-PlaceV3 -Identity f12172b6-195d-4e6e-8f4f-eb72e41de99a -CountryOrRegion US -State WA -City Redmond -Street 'Street 3' -PostalCode 98052 -PostOfficeBox '' -GeoCoordinates "47.644125;-122.122411"